-USD/CAD Daily Forecast – Canadian Dollar Declines As Commodities Move LowerUSD/CAD is testing the resistance at 1.2625.
+USD/CAD Daily Forecast – Canadian Dollar Declines As Commodities Move LowerUSD/CAD settled above 1.2170 and is testing the resistance at 1.2200.

-USD/CAD is currently trying to settle above the resistance at 1.2625 while the U.S. dollar is flat against a broad basket of currencies.
+USD/CAD is currently trying to settle above the resistance at the 50 EMA at 1.2200 while the U.S. dollar is mostly flat against a broad basket of currencies.

 Trading Derivatives carries a high level of risk to your capital and you should only trade with money you can afford to lose.
 Trading Derivatives may not be suitable for all investors, so please ensure that you fully understand the risks involved, and seek independent advice if necessary.
 A Product Disclosure Statement (PDS) can be obtained either from this website or on request from our offices and should be considered before entering into a transaction with us.
 Raw Spread accounts offer spreads from 0.0 pips with a commission charge of USD $3.50 per 100k traded.
 Standard account offer spreads from 1 pips with no additional commission charges.
 Spreads on CFD indices start at 0.4 points.
 The information on this site is not directed at residents in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.